GodswillUmoh/K-NN_Model/README.md

 + Lazy Learning:
 _The model does not build an explicit training model; instead, it memorizes the training data and performs computation during prediction._

+## Pros and Cons
++ Pros
+> 1. Simple and easy to implement.
+> 2. Works well with smaller datasets and lower-dimensional data.
+> 3. No training phase required.

++ Cons
+> 1. Computationally expensive during prediction, especially with large datasets.
+> 2. Sensitive to the choice of K and distance metric.
+> 3. Performs poorly on high-dimensional data due to the "curse of dimensionality."